BardOfCodes/DRL_in_CV/readme.md

 # Posts
 Additionally, for some topics which are important but might not have been a good slide presentation, we have made blog-like posts.
 This section will see further additions.
-It is open for additional posts from all.
-Kindly look in the `_post` folder for more information.
+It is open for additional posts from all.Each post should contain the following information:
+* title: The title of the post
+* teaser: A small intro for the post
+* author: The contributor's name
+* type: keep it `post`
+* addmath: True if you want to add equations to the post
+* layout: 'post'

 # Acknowledgement